frontarm/react-firebase-bacon/README.md

 Each branch within this repository contains code for one or more steps within the course.
 [See an outline and installation instructions at the master branch &raquo;](https://github.com/frontarm/react-firebase-bacon)

-Step 051 - Routing and subscriptions
+Step 052 - Cleaning up after subscriptions and promises
 --------

 This step makes the following changes:

-- In `App.js`, the App component now subscribes to the history object, and uses it to decide what to render.
+- In `App.js`, the effects in the `App` and `Landing` components now return cleanup functions to ensure no state is changed after unmount.

 Related lessons: